Tabaré Vázquez

 Vázquez was first elected president on 31 October 2004 and took office on 1 March 2005.
 He was the first socialist president of the country.
 His first presidency was remembered for his diplomatic relationships with Brazil and Argentina while being criticized by his party over his anti-abortion views.
 After leaving the presidency in 2010, Vázquez successfully ran for a second term in 2014.
-Shorthy after leaving office in March 2020, he later died of lung cancer in December of that year.
+After leaving office for a second time in March 2020, he later died of lung cancer in December of that year at the age of 80.